City-of-Helsinki/kerrokantasi-ui/README.md

 https://github.com/City-of-Turku/kerrokantasi-ui-turku

 ### Aliases
-The following aliases are available to use in SCSS and JS files:
+The following aliases are available to use in SCSS and frontend JS files:
 * `kerrokantasi-ui`: Points to the root of this project
 * `kerrokantasi-ui-modules`: Points to the node_modules of this project
 * `@city-config`: Points to the root of the city specific assets
 * `@city-assets`: Points to the assets folder in the city specific assets
 * `@city-i18n`: Point to the i18n folder in the city specific assets
-* `@@city-images`: Point to the image folder in the city specific assets
+* `@city-images`: Point to the image folder in the city specific assets

+### Authentication

+Each theme must implement its own backend authentication, based on Passport.js.
+The server application expects to find two functions inside `<theme-assets>/functions/auth.js`: `getPassport` and `addAuth`.

+**Note:**
+Afromentioned aliases do not apply here, due to server side not going through the webpack compilation process.

 ### Naming conventions
 The following naming conventions needs to be used in order to city assets to